Modeling shallow confinement in tuneable quantum dots: Probing shallow confinement regime in single-electron tunneling devices

-consider an initial Boltzmann distribution, $p_n = e^{-E_n(u_0)/kT}/Z$ over a finite number of levels, $n=0, 1, \ldots n_b =\lfloor 18 u_0 /( 5 \pi) \rfloor$, set by the initial depth $u_0$.
+For the slow thermalization limit of the capture protocol, consider an initial Boltzmann distribution, $p_n = e^{-E_n(u_0)/kT}/Z$ over a finite number of levels, $n=0, 1, \ldots n_b =\lfloor 18 u_0 /( 5 \pi) \rfloor$, set by the initial depth $u_0$.
 The partition function $Z$, also computed at $u=u_0$, is the sum of the discrete \eqref{eq:Zdiscr} and the continuum \eqref{eq:ContPartitionFunction} contributions.
 The capture probability is then computed as

 where $M_n(u_0)$ denotes the dimensionless integral on the r.h.s.\ of Eq.~\eqref{eq:Madiabatic} for the specific excited state rate $\Gamma_n$.
 The fractional weight $a_{n_b}(u_0)$ of the topmost resonance makes $\langle N \rangle_{\text{slow}}$ continuous with respect to $u_0$; inclusion of $Z_{\text{cont}}$ in the normalization of $p_n$'s means that the fraction initially excited into the continuum is assumed to always escape.